 The Last Visit

 I always think it will be different.
 I hope.
 But it never is.
 All I can do is prepare, and then dig my heels in to get through it.
 Protecting myself by removing any kind of emotion from the visit has become almost automatic but not something you ever get used to.
 It is not who I am and feels stiff, unnatural.
 Yet safe and comfortable in an alarmingly too familiar way.
-After all, she’s 24 and I’m her mother.
+After all, he’s 24 and I’m his mother.

-I get ready for her visit by reviewing the boundaries I’ve set up and making empty promises to myself about maintaining them.
+I get ready for his visit by reviewing the boundaries I’ve set up and making empty promises to myself about maintaining them.
 Like a sleepwalker I go through the motions remaining as numb as possible.
 Thinking how sad it is to feel the need to lock up valuables, change the garage codes, and replace the new white quilt with an old worn out comforter is just too painful.